MikeSchulze/gdUnit3/README.md

   * Simmulate scene proccessing by waiting for a specific signal
 * Update Notifier to install latest version from GitHub
 * Command Line Tool with HTML report

+## First production-ready Release
+You are welcome to report bugs or create new feature requests.
+I would also appreciate feedback.

 [Documentation](https://github.com/MikeSchulze/gdUnit3/wiki)